frrahat/quran-words/README.md

 ### Using URL
 `/app/verses/<suraNum>/<ayahNum>?word_index=<wordIndex>` Navigates to the \<ayahNum\> of sura: \<suraNum\> and shows word analysis for word at \<wordIndex\>

-### Sura Select Dropdown
+### Sura / Ayah Select Dropdown
 Can be used to Select a sura from list of sura.
 Selection will navigate to the ayah 1 of that sura.
+Ayah can be selected from dropdown as well.

 ### Key Bindings
 <kbd>&uarr;</kbd> <kbd>&darr;</kbd> To navigate between the prev / next ayah of a selected sura